The Busy Body (film)

-The Busy Body is a 1967 American comedy film directed and produced by William Castle and based on Donald E. Westlake's novel of the same name.
-It was Richard Pryor's film debut.
+The Busy Body is a 1967 American comedy film directed and produced by William Castle and based on Donald E. Westlake's novel.
+It is Richard Pryor's film debut.

 Plot

 George Norton is a low-level bumbler who works for Chicago crime boss Charley Barker.
-A well-dressed mama's boy, George is in good standing with Barker, even gaining a promotion, until an incident that costs the mob a million dollars.
+A well-dressed mama's boy, George is in good standing with Barker, gaining a promotion, until an incident that costs the mob a million dollars.

 George is indirectly responsible when Archie, a mob courier, is killed at a barbecue.
 After the funeral, Barker instructs George to dig up Archie's body because $500,000 was stuffed inside the lining of each side of a blue suit that an unwitting George personally chose for the burial.

-George opens the casket to find it empty, then later occupied by a different corpse.
-He sets out to retrieve the body and the money before Barker gets angry enough to arrange a funeral for HIM.
+George opens the casket to find it empty, and soon occupied by a different corpse.
+He sets out to retrieve the body and the money before Barker gets angry enough to arrange a funeral for him.